uint/uint.me/content/blog/borrow_rules/index.md

 > optimize programs.

 In Rust, having multiple references around is a form of aliasing.
-The borrow checker, then, is a mechanism that helps prevent nasty problems that might commonly arise from it.
+The borrow checker, then, is a mechanism that helps prevent nasty problems that tend to come with this territory.